Louise Harnby | Crime Fiction and Thriller Editor

 In real life, people don’t say things like ‘we are going’ and ‘I would have liked to’ so it’s often better to offer the contracted form.
 If in doubt, say the words out loud.
 If the likes of ‘we’re going’ and ‘I would’ve liked to’ sound more natural in the context of your book, then use contractions.
 Readers won’t notice if you do, but they might stumble if you don’t.

-5. Overuse of exclamation marks
+5. Use exclamation marks sparingly

 Take care not to overuse exclamation marks.
 Too many can be distracting and overwhelm the text.
 Exclamation marks can detract from the gravity of a statement, making it sound upbeat when a different mood was intended – tension, fear, anger, danger.
 If you’ve used the right words to convey the mood, the exclamation mark will often be superfluous.